How to Delete Row with VBA and Shift Up Cells in Excel (11 Examples)

 • The “Delete” method of the “Range” object can be used to delete rows and shift up using VBA.

-• In case of initiating a loop in VBA, it is safer to start from the last row and then gradually move to the upper ones otherwise row number is changed and the desired output is hindered.
+• When initiating a loop in VBA, it is safer to start from the last row and gradually move upward to avoid issues caused by changing row numbers.

-• As deleting rows by executing the VBA macro can’t be undone, it is a good practice to keep backup files for necessary data.
+• Since deleting rows using a VBA macro cannot be undone, it’s good practice to keep backup files for critical data.

 Download Practice Workbook